davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

 ```

-#### Reflection Report
+#### Short Reflection (Required)
 The spirit of this assignment is experimentation on a real system.
-Answer the following questions in a `.txt` file and place it in your git repo.
+Answer the following questions in a `.txt` or `.pdf` file and place it in your git repo.

+0. First, [read](https://developer.ibm.com/tutorials/l-completely-fair-scheduler/) up on the Linux Completely Fair Scheduler (CFS) algorithm to get a sense of what it does.
-1. Starting with `num_hogs = 0`, and increasing it to 4, then 8, then 16, and so on, does the interactive process always remain relatively stable?
+1. For now, ensure that your tests on a single core using the `taskset` command (e.g. `taskset -c <core-id> ./sched_test ...`).
+Starting with `num_hogs = 0`, and increasing it to 4, 8, 16, and so on, does the interactive process always remain relatively stable?
 At what point do you start seeing instability (longer jitters, more frequent jitters?).
-2. Think critically: Do you think that a higher jitter imply a “bad scheduler,” or just a busy system?
-What other factors besides scheduling can contribute to jitter?
-3. Human perception: Presumably you type faster than 300ms per keypress.
+2. Human perception: Presumably you type faster than 300ms per keypress.
 Change the `CLICK_INTERVAL_MS` constant in `interactive.c` to more closely match your typing speed.
-At what jitter value (in ms) do you personally start to notice the system feeling “laggy”?
+   - At what jitter value (in ms) do you personally start to notice our server feeling “laggy”?
-   - How many CPU hogs had to be deployed on a single core for you to observe this lag?
+   - Note how many CPU hogs did you have to deploy on a single core for you to observe this lag.
-   - What if you ran your program without the  `taskset -c` prefix so that the hogs are scheduled on multiple cores?
+   - What if you ran your program without the  `taskset -c <core-id>` prefix so that the hogs are scheduled on multiple cores?
 Does that help with lag?
-At what point does the lag return?
+At what point (i.e., how many hogs did it take) does the lag return, if ever, in your testing?
-4. Scheduler goals: Based on your observations, what do you think the Linux scheduler is optimizing for?
-Throughput?
-Fairness?
-Latency?
-Something else?
-How do you think it accomplishes low lag for certain processes that need it?
+3. Based on both your experimental results and the CFS reading:
+   - What does the Linux CFS appear to prioritize (e.g., fairness, throughput, latency, or a combination)?
+   - How does the scheduler maintain responsiveness for the interactive process, even in the presence of CPU-bound hogs?
+Describe the mechanism in terms of how CPU time is distributed among processes under CFS.

 #### Grading